E-Rinaudo/first_solo_projects/README.md

 firefly_random_walk: This project uses Plotly to visualize  the random walk of a firefly on a summer night.
 The Firefly_Walk class simulates the random movements over a series of steps in a two-dimensional space.
 The visualization highlights the starting point, ending point, and the trajectory of the firefly's journey.
 Each point on the walk is represented by a star symbol in varying shades of orange, symbolizing the firefly's flickering light.
 The plot is set against a black background to emphasize the nocturnal nature of the firefly's dance.

+**Projects 10**: data_visualization/meteorology_visuals/

+**Description**:
+This project features a class module (weather_data_plotter.py) designed to visualize weather data, including daily high and low temperatures and precipitation levels, using Matplotlib.
+The module reads weather data from CSV files and plots them, offering customization options such as shading between high and low temperatures.

+The project includes nine visualization modules that utilize the class to generate various data visualizations.
+Additionally, it represents my initial attempts at creating tests to verify the accuracy of data handling and plotting functions.

+All weather data used in this project were sourced from the National Centers for Environmental Information (NCEI) at https://www.ncdc.noaa.gov/cdo-web/.

 # Usage

 Each project in this repository can be executed independently.
 Simply open the respective Python file in your preferred Python environment (such as VSCode or IDLE) and run it to observe the project in action.